 There's something so fascinating about a fast food restaurant that's been left to rot.
 This McDonald's in Riccione, Italy had seemingly only been abandoned in 2017, but by the time these photos were taken in 2021, it already looked like it was well on the way to being reclaimed by nature.
 And if nature doesn't do the job first, it seems that local artists soon will.
 After all, graffiti obscures the view on most of the exterior windows.

 In this photo of the main dining room, the chairs remained stacked on the tables as if the staff expected to come back the next day.
 In fact, when Tesori Abbandonati – which curates urban photography on its social media channels – posted a video about the place in 2022, they claimed the site closed in 2017 for refurbishment and then never opened its doors again.
-The group said it might have had something to do with another, more popular McDonald's being located nearby.
+The group said it might have had something to do with another more popular McDonald's being located nearby.

-Inside the kitchen, what must be modern and expensive kit – everything from burger grills and warming trays to fryers for crisping up those all-important French fries – have been left to rot, while cables and pipes hang from the roof.
+Inside the kitchen, what must be modern and expensive kit – everything from burger grills and warming trays to fryers for crisping up those all-important French fries – has been left to rot, while cables and pipes hang from the roof.
 Grease and grime cover the floor, which you imagine once had to be kept in pristine condition.

 The Union Hotel in Flemington, New Jersey was once home to the 'trial of the century' when the jury and the global media stayed in its rooms while the Charles Lindbergh case was being tried nearby.
 While that was a boom time for the hotel and its restaurant, it couldn't sustain the momentum as the decades rolled on.
 It stopped renting out rooms in the 1970s, and the restaurant finally closed in 2008.